pkolyvas/nightscout-as-code-aws/README.md

 - Quickly copy this repository as a template
 - Quicky modify the templates for use with your flavour of, well, anything
 - Most importantly it allows you to track any changes you make and revert more easily than clicking a button somewhere

 ## Approach

 This project ***does not** provide a free alternative to Heroku*.
-Rather it takes the position that these files can be easily run anywhere.
-We've even provided the ability to spin up and run Nightscout on AWS with very little effort.
+Rather it takes the position that these files can be easily run anywhere for very low cost.

 ## What's in the box

-Every iteration herein is relies on a few key components:
+Every iteration herein relies on a few key components:

 - [Nightscout](https://github.com/nightscout/cgm-remote-monitor) (run via docker image)
 - [MongoDB](https://github.com/mongodb/mongo) (run via docker image)
 - [Caddy-Docker-Proxy](https://github.com/lucaslorentz/caddy-docker-proxy)

-We use the awesome [Caddy-Docker-Proxy](https://github.com/lucaslorentz/caddy-docker-proxy) to configure the reverse-proxy and automatically provision a TLS cert.
+We use [Caddy-Docker-Proxy](https://github.com/lucaslorentz/caddy-docker-proxy) to configure the reverse-proxy and automatically provision a TLS cert.

 ## Types of installs